xerolinux/xlapit-cli/README.md

 ### How to get it

 First off let me say that everything this awesome toolkit provides is and will forever be optional and up to you the user.
-I will never force anything on you. just run this simple curl command to get started.
+I will never force anything on you.
+Now just run this simple curl command to get started.

 ```
 bash -c "$(curl -fsSL https://get.xerolinux.xyz/)"